arrobalytics/django-ledger/README.md

 Currently this project is under active development and is not recommended for production environments.
 The author is working on incorporating the following functionality:

-- Multiple debit/credit operations with transactions.
+## Road Map
+- Entity owners & user integration.
 - Internationalization.
 - Views & template tags.

 ## Quick Start

+Django ledger currently does not ship with views as its main focus is to provide the engine necessary to enable financially driven apps.

 In order to start using Django Ledger you must create a Chart of Accounts (CoA).
-Django Ledger comes with a default CoA ready to use or you could use your own.
+Django Ledger comes with a default CoA ready to use or you could use your own. \
+__Please user the following with caution if you are testing on an existing project!!!__
 ```python
 from django_ledger.models.accounts import AccountModel
 from django_ledger.models.coa import ChartOfAccountModel, make_account_active, get_acc_idx